tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 ## Basics & Terminologies

-Structurally, the Java language starts with **packages**.
+Structurally, the Java language starts with `packages`.
 A package is the Java language's namespace mechanism (1 folder).
 Within packages are classes (such as the file `main.java`), and within classes are methods, variables, constants, and more.
-Cấu trúc lớn hơn packages là [module](https://developer.ibm.com/tutorials/java-modularity-2/?cm_mmc=OSocial_Blog-_-Developer_IBM+Developer-_-WW_WW-_-ibmdev-OInfluencer-YouTube-KA-Java-Modularity&cm_mmca1=000037FD&cm_mmca2=10010797).
+Cấu trúc lớn hơn packages là `module`.

-Java has a **garbage collector** and it doesn't require you to write any memory-handling code.
+Java has a `garbage collector` and it doesn't require you to write any memory-handling code.
 This is known as **implicit memory management**.

 When you download a JDK, you get — in addition to the compiler and other tools — a complete class library of prebuilt utilities that help you accomplish most common application-development tasks.
 Go to the Java API doc to learn more.
 The JDK comes packed full of useful classes like `java.lang.String`, and those in the `java.lang` package do not need to be imported (a shorthand courtesy of the Java compiler).